Location-Aware Pretraining for Medical Difference Visual Question Answering: Abstract

 \section{Abstract}

-Unlike conventional single-image models, differential medical VQA frameworks process multiple images to identify differences, mirroring the comparative diagnostic workflow of radiologists.
-However, standard vision encoders trained on contrastive or classification objectives often fail to capture the subtle visual variations necessary for distinguishing disease progression from acquisition differences.
-To address this limitation, we introduce a pretraining framework that incorporates location-aware tasks, including automatic referring expressions (AREF), grounded captioning (GCAP), and conditional automatic referring expressions (CAREF).
-These specific tasks enable the vision encoder to learn fine-grained, spatially grounded visual representations that are often overlooked by traditional pre-training methods.
-We subsequently integrate this enhanced vision encoder with a language model to perform medical difference VQA.
-Experimental results demonstrate that our approach achieves state-of-the-art performance in detecting and reasoning about clinically relevant changes in chest X-ray images.
+Differential medical VQA models compare multiple images to identify clinically meaningful changes, relying on vision encoders to capture fine-grained visual differences in ways that mirror radiologists’ comparative diagnostic workflows.
+However, vision encoders trained with standard contrastive or classification objectives often fail to capture the subtle variations required to distinguish true disease progression from acquisition-related variability.
+To address this limitation, we introduce a location-aware pretraining framework that incorporates automatic referring expressions (AREF), grounded captioning (GCAP), and conditional automatic referring expressions (CAREF).
+These tasks encourage the learning of fine-grained, spatially grounded visual representations.
+Integrated with a language model, our approach achieves state-of-the-art performance on medical difference VQA, effectively identifying and reasoning about clinically relevant changes in chest X-ray images.